rockstardotb/django-python-workshop/README.md

 Note, this is not our main module, but it contains a list of functions that we will use, hence it belongs in the utils directory.
 If, perhaps, we had multiple regression modules, I would separate them into their own directory called 'regression', but, because there is just one module, putting it inside the utils directory is fine.

 Next, we need some data.
-Create a data/ directory in app/app/, download <a href="./data/Social_Media_Ads.csv" download>Social_Media_Ads.csv</a>, and put it in the app/app/data directory:
+Create a data/ directory in app/app/, download <a href="./data/Social_Media_Ads.csv" download>Social_Media_Ads.csv</a>, and put it in the /app/app/data directory:

-    mkdir app/app/data
+    mkdir /app/app/data
-    mv ~/Downloads/Social_Media_Ads.csv app/app/data/

 Now your app structure should look like this:

      app/
-     │
-     ├── requirements.txt
      │
      ├── docker-compose.yml
      │